 Now is the time to ensure voluntary family planning options for all, and to provide universal education for girls.
 Together, these interventions to ensure the full autonomy of girls and women could have a greater impact on carbon emissions than any other, single tactic.

 Population Connection’s campaign brings population stabilization into the public discourse about climate change mitigation and adaptation, adding momentum to achieve a dramatic increase in access to family planning and reproductive health care programs for people around the world.
 In this way, we can lessen the impacts of global population growth on C02 emissions and biodiversity loss, while increasing vulnerable populations’ capacity for climate change adaptation and resilience.

 The core of this project consists of a growing library of slide presentations, case studies, and recommended readings geared towards college classrooms, but available to the public at large.
-All materials are available for download here.

 Since stay-at-home orders halted all travel for Population Connection’s staff in early spring, we shifted to a virtual presentation format.
 We invited over 36,000 professors on relevant subjects to use these materials and host Communications Manager Hannah Evans for live presentations on these topics directly to their students.
 She spoke to 16 college classrooms throughout 2020.